Calgary Humane Society

 Finances

-CHS has $10.0m in reserve funds, of which $45k is donor endowed.
-Excluding donor-endowed funds, the charity could cover 156% or around a year and a half of annual program costs with current reserves.
-This is the charity’s lowest program cost coverage ratio since Ci records for CHS began in F2013.
+Calgary Humane Society has $14.3m in reserve funds, of which $45k is donor endowed.
+Excluding donor-endowed funds, the charity could cover two years of annual program costs.
+In 2022, CHS had fewer reserve funds; it had enough to cover around a year and a half of annual program costs.

 Financial Review